Safety Tips

 Pay attention if someone's story doesn't add up or changes over time.
 Trust your instincts if something feels off.

-Be suspicious if someone always has excuses for not video chatting or meeting in person despite weeks of conversation.
+Be suspicious if someone always has excuses for not video chatting or meeting in person after weeks of conversation.

 Scammers often try to move conversations off the platform quickly or pressure you to meet before you're ready.